agilhz/agilhz/README.md

-Hi, Agil here.
-You can call me Agil.
-I want to share something with you: when I lack motivation but feel like doing something, like coding, I count down from 5 to 0 and start the task instantly.
-For finishing, I like to quote to myself "Learn something with Observe, Imitate, and Modify."
+<h1>Hi, I'm Agil, but you can call me Boy.</h1>
+When I lack motivation but still feel like doing something, like coding, I use a technique: I count down from 5 to 0 and start the task instantly.
+This helps me get going.
+One of my favorite quotes is: <em>"Learn something with Observe, Imitate, and Modify."</em>
+Currently, I'm <em>focusing on frontend web developmen</em>